 - Gambling with virtual currency or in-game items in online games.

 - Creating fake virtual items in a game and selling them to other players.

 Reasons Why Cyber Criminals Choose Video Game Industry For Money Laundering

-On the other hand, Whether virtual currencies that cannot be converted can not really be converted is an issue which frequently generates a great deal of heated debate.
+On the other hand, Whether virtual currencies cannot be converted can not really be recycled is an issue that frequently generates a great deal of heated debate.
 Non-convertible virtual currencies can be used to purchase in-game objects or maps that cannot be exchanged for any other currency.
 Although the Financial Action Task Force (FATF) has reported that a non-convertible virtual currency cannot be replaced with a fiat currency, In a report FATF published, she stated that criminals can create a secondary black market to change this currency and can convert this currency into a virtual currency.

 Striking Notable Examples

 The Counter-Strike video game series had CS: GO container keys purchased in-game, and these purchased items could be sold and exchanged on the Steam Community Market.
 However, with a sudden decision made by the Counter-Strike video game series in 2019, CS: GO container keys can no longer be bought and traded.
 Counter-Strike posted this notice on a blog and reported it to its users.
 According to the Counter-Strike blog, they made this decision because worldwide fraud networks switched to using CS: GO keys to liquidate their earnings.
 In addition, they noted that almost all significant purchases traded on the market are believed to be fraudulent.